Jump to topic

 Typically, the natural lens inside our eye changes shape as your eyes focus on objects near or far away.
 Attached to the lens are ciliary muscles that can flex or relax to control the shape of the lens.

-Presbyopia occurs when the natural lens inside our eyes starts to stiffen with age.
+Presbyopia occurs when the natural lens starts to stiffen in our aging eyes.
 At this point, the ciliary muscles can no longer change the shape of the lens easily.
 As a result, your eyes have a hard time focusing at near.

 Treatment For Presbyopia